doubleailes/girolle/README.md

 ## Configuration

-There is two way to create a configuration.
-The first one is to use the `Config::with_yaml_defaults` function that will create a configuration from a yaml file.
+There are two ways to create a configuration.
+The first one is to use the `Config::with_yaml_defaults` function that will create a configuration from a YAML file.
 The second one is to create a configuration by hand.

 ### Create a configuration by hand